Moglyph FX 3

 The Animate tab

-Moglyph FX allows you to use all the 5 Cloner setups from Cinema4D (drag your mouse over for animation)
+Moglyph FX allows you to use these C4D like Cloner setups (drag your mouse over for animation)

 SPLINE Cloner (= "Object" in C4D)

-Moglyph FX comes with 6 C4D Mograph like effectors :
+Moglyph FX comes with the following C4D Mograph like effectors (+ the Sound Effector since V2) :

 The MoglyphFX cloner's properties, generated glyph shapes and effectors are all handled by a single text layer, which allows you to :